BrandonBelz/SeaStrike/README.md

+# SeaStrike
 SeaStrike is a player vs computer Battleship game made with the help of Parker Russo.

+## How to Run
 To play the game, Python and PySide6 must be installed on the machine.
 Move to the appropriate directory and run
 ```
 python main.py